Nexuist/Arduino-Traffic-Light/README.md

 One of the projects for our Exploring Computer Science class was to develop some kind of device that used LEDs, potentiometers, serial output, etc. This is my project.

 I developed a traffic light with a red, yellow, and green LED as well as a potentiometer and two push buttons.
 The documentation is available here.
+The code and board were finished completely on March 29, 2016.

 ### Operation